pdbrown/triss/README.md

 ```

 ### Merge QRCODE (PNG) images
-This is an optional utility to concatenate multiple images into fewer, larger
+Concatenate multiple images into fewer, larger ones.
+Use it to combine the
-ones.
-Use it to combine the contents of a QRCODE share consisting of many
+contents of a QRCODE share consisting of many images, so it can be distributed
-images, so it can be distributed or printed more conveniently.
-This does not
+or printed more conveniently.
+This does not decode or decrypt any images, it
-decode or decrypt any images, it merely concatenates them.
-It works on any input
-images and produces PNG outputs.
+merely concatenates them.
+It works on any input images and produces PNG outputs.

 ```
 triss n_up [-h] N IMAGE [IMAGE ...]
 OUTPUT_NAME